Click here to book tickets for shows at Sook Cambridge, 26 – 29 July 2021

-Over the Summer of 2020, we’ve been working with artist Jamie Gledhill as part of an R&D project to devise a new work: The Multitude, a playable interactive artwork, presented in an immersive environment where two socially distanced ‘players’ work together to ‘save the world’.
+Over the past year, we’ve been working with artist Jamie Gledhill as part of an R&D project to devise a new work: The Multitude, a playable interactive artwork, presented in an immersive environment where two socially distanced ‘players’ work together to ‘save the world’.

 Sook Cambridge is a modified shopping centre space that’s equipped with high-tech screen, sound and lighting technology.
 It’s bookable by the hour by anyone who wants to use it.
 Sook is currently rolling out their model to other empty shop space across the UK, presenting a potentially interesting opportunity for the arts.
 Could spaces such as these be used to show art work and facilitate UK tours?
 We want to find out.